soupi/learn-haskell-blog-generator/src/02-hello.md

 # Hello, world!

-In this chapter we will create a simple HTML hello world.
+In this chapter we will create a simple HTML hello world and use the Haskell tool-chain to run it.

+> If you haven't installed a Haskell tool-chain yet, visit
+> [haskell.org/downloads](https://haskell.org/downloads) for instructions on how to download
+> and install a Haskell tool-chain.

 A Haskell source file is composed of definitions.